nodejs/TSC/README.md

 TSC members are responsible for top level technical community concerns.
-The role is mostly administrative and is responsible for admitting new Top Level Projects, Top Level Working Groups, and advocating for any needs in the technical side of the foundation to the Node.js Foundation Board of Directors.
+The role is mostly administrative and is responsible for admitting new Top Level Projects, Top Level Working Groups, and advocating for any needs in the technical side of the project to the OpenJS Foundation Board of Directors.

 TSC members can nominate new members at any time.
 Candidates for membership tend to be people who have a competancy for community management and a high tolerance